September 17, 2018

 For instance, the CDC recommended during the 2017-2018 season that only injectable influenza vaccines be used.
 The organization advised against the use of the nasal spray flu vaccine due to concerns about its effectiveness.1

 If you find it difficult to sort through the information each year on your own, don't worry.
-With no appointment necessary, you can visit your neighborhood MedExpress center today to discuss the best option for you.
+Schedule an appointment or just walk in to your neighborhood MedExpress center today to discuss the best option for you.

 1 CDC: Influenza (Flu): Key Facts About Seasonal Flu Vaccine.
 Last updated October 30, 2017.
 Accessed May 8, 2018.